kate-grant/cooking-calc/README.md

 3. Press "Convert".

-![Example: Java Cooking Conversion Calculator Usage](images/cc-usage.jpg) Conversion is returned printed in large text.
+![Example: Java Cooking Conversion Calculator Usage](images/cc-usage.jpg) Conversion is printed in large text.
-If unit is missing, or conversion amount too small, Cooking Calculator will issue a warning.
+If unit is missing or conversion amount too small, Cooking Calculator will issue a warning.

 This project was built with Java and JavaFX.